Top 7 Largest Wind Farm Projects in Italy 2025

 The offshore wind farm will feature 148 floating wind turbines, each with an 18.8 MW capacity.
 Med Wind operates with turbines anchored around 60 to 80 kilometers from the Italian coastline and with water depth between 300 and 600 meters.
 The project will include offshore substations and a 700-kilometer export cable connecting to mainland Italy to transfer renewable electricity.

-The Italian wind farm will have turbine layout and foundation design, based on Technip Energies’ INO15 floating technology.
+The Italian wind farm will have a turbine layout and foundation design based on Technip Energies’ INO15 floating technology.
 This will help the wind farm to reduce seabed disturbance and preserve the local marine ecosystem.

 In October 2024, Renexia signed a front-end engineering design (FEED) contract with China’s Mingyang Smart Energy.
 The contract followed the joint signing of a memorandum of understanding (MoU) with the Italian Ministry of Enterprises to develop a factory in Italy for the new 18 MW MySE turbines.
 Renexia has also signed key contracts with Technip Energies and Aker Solutions for FEED design.